-And, just like the aforementioned FHA and VA mortgages, USDA also insures mortgages for borrowers who meet their guidelines and property requirements.
+Just like FHA mortgages, USDA also insures mortgages for borrowers who meet their guidelines and property requirements.

 Expand your horizons with the USDA Guarantee Rural Housing Program offered by PrimeLending.
 This program is a great way for you to finance a new home or refinance your current home.

 - Self-employed income accepted

 - 100% financing/no down payment up to the appraised value of the property

 Eligible properties must be located in a rural area as defined by USDA Rural Development and cannot produce income.

 To cultivate the BEST loan possible based on today’s low interest rates, now may be the perfect time to refinance your current USDA loan with the Refinance Program.

 - Be a current Section 502 Guaranteed loan borrower

 - Meet the applicable adjusted income eligibility limit

 - Reside in an eligible rural area, or an area that was eligible at the time of original loan closing